-The depths for all events were fixed in the HDC analysis.
-We fixed depths at the local network determination of focal depth for those events for which we have that information, and at an optimum depth (usually an average of the local network depths) for all remaining events in the cluster.
-To ensure that no gross errors in the assumed focal depths are made, we also examined reported depth phases at teleseismic distances [Engdahl et al., 1998].
+[18] The depths for all events were fixed in the HDC analysis.
+We fixed depths at the local network determination of focal depth for those events for which we have that information and at an optimum depth (usually an average of the local network depths) for all remaining events in the cluster.
+To ensure that no gross errors in the assumed focal depths were made, we also examined reported depth phases at teleseismic distances [Engdahl et al., 1998].

-We refer to the resulting set of 989 locations listed in Table 1 as the GT locations.
-The accuracy of the GT locations and the shift in the origin time ("cluster time baseline shift") are discussed further below.
+[19] We refer to the resulting set of 989 locations listed in Table 1 as the GT locations.
+The accuracy of the GT locations and the shift in the origin time ("cluster time baseline shift") are discussed further in the following paragraphs.

-The reference event source parameters, which form the heart of the GT data base, were compiled from many sources, but were based exclusively on work done by the original investigators in each source region.
-We attempt to validate the claimed accuracy and assign a GT level of accuracy by analyzing the local network data and through tests of consistency with the HDC results.
-We discovered that many proposed reference events are in fact seriously mislocated.
+[20] The reference event source parameters, which form the heart of the GT database, were compiled from many sources but were based exclusively on work done by the original investigators in each source region.
+We attempt to validate the claimed accuracy and assign a GT level of accuracy by analyzing the local network data and by performing tests of consistency with the HDC results.
+We discovered that many proposed reference events are, in fact, seriously mislocated.
 The consistency between the relative locations as determined by HDC analysis of global arrival time data and the relative locations derived from the reference event data is one of the criteria we use to validate candidate reference events.
-Shifts in epicenter and origin time to match the reference event locations are typically in the range of 5-15 km and ± 2 seconds, respectively.
+Shifts in epicenter and origin time to match the reference event locations are typically in the range of 5-15 km and $\pm 2$ s, respectively.

-We follow Bondar et al. [2003] and represent location confidence bounds using the Ground Truth GTXC% classification, where the "X" suffix designates location accuracy in km and C% is the percent confidence.
-For simplicity here, we report only 95% confidence bounds, so that, for example, a GT5 classification represents 95% confidence in location accuracy of 5 km or better.
+[21] We follow I. Bondar et al. (Epicenter accuracy based on seismic network criteria, submitted to Geophysical Journal International, 2003) and represent location confidence bounds using the ground truth GTXC% classification, where the "X" suffix designates location accuracy in km and C% is the percent confidence.
+For simplicity here we report only 95% confidence bounds so that, for example, a GT5 classification represents 95% confidence in location accuracy of 5 km or better.

-We use the "GT-level" classifications in two senses.
-First, is the sense of the accuracy level of individual reference events, as discussed above.
+[22] We use the "GT level" classifications in two senses.
+First, we use them in the sense of the accuracy level of individual reference events, as discussed in the following paragraphs.
 Second, we use the same concept to describe the level of accuracy of entire clusters after shifting to best match the reference locations.
-The GT-level assigned to a cluster is more subjective, related to the GT-level of individual reference events, the number of reference events, the degree of consistency between the relative locations as expressed by the HDC analysis and reference data, and other factors.
-For example, the Aqaba cluster is calibrated by a single reference event, which qualifies as GT5, but we assign the cluster a GT10 level of accuracy because there is only a single reference event and because the event occurred in a region of very strong lateral heterogeneity, the transition from continental to oceanic lithosphere.
+The GT level assigned to a cluster is more subjective, related to the GT level of individual reference events, the number of reference events, the degree of consistency between the relative locations as expressed by the HDC analysis and reference data, and other factors.
+For example, the Aqaba cluster is calibrated by a single reference event which qualifies as GT5, but we assign the cluster a GT10 level of accuracy because there is only a single reference event and because the event occurred in a region of very strong lateral heterogeneity, the transition from continental to oceanic lithosphere.